 This post is sponsored on behalf of Terminix.
 All opinions are my own.

 We’ve reached the middle of May and my garden has been started – that means summer is within reach and I will soon have vegetables and herbs whenever I want, just by stepping outside my house!
 In the past, I’ve always kept a few potted plants on the back deck to contain some of our herbs.
 They get in the way, but I still want some herbs within a few steps of my kitchen.
+A friend of mine told me about The Best Temperature & Humidity Controllers For Grow Rooms but I’m not really one for having a room dedicated to being a garden, an herb tower on my step is fine for me.
 This year I’m trying out an herb tower – an herb garden in a container stack.

 In my head, I thought I’d “need” a pole or a stake to keep everything together.
 In reality, I added more dirt and nested the pots on the back side of the larger pot.
 It was quite simple and took very little time (and I get to reap all of the benefits of having fresh herbs all summer long.)